musthafakareechiyil/Coach-Backend/README.md

 📌 Notes
 - Authentication is handled using a dummy login system.
 - Seeds are available for testing the survey flow.
-- RSpec will be implemented soon for testing.